 I think it might be mandatory to do a stop at the wineries for any bachelorette party in Cape May.
 Instagram is full of pics taken of just that.
 Cape May, Willow Creek and Hawk Haven all have great outdoor and indoor seating.
 Willow Creek does Fire pit Fridays, which is great fun.
 Schedule a tasting, share a bottle, enjoy a wine flight, and grab a little food while you’re at it.
 Please check on the individual sites for any reservation recommendations.

 Ok, wine isn’t your thing—I get it (sort of), maybe Cape May Brewery might be to your liking with an awesome selection of beer and seltzers.
 The tasting room is a ton of fun, but it often really packed.
 Their Brewtanical Garden is open during the day on Saturdays and Sundays from 12:00pm to 5:00pm (last call is 4:45 pm).
 They do not sell food (NJ Laws on production facilities), but they have a very open bring your own food policy.
 The Cape May Cheese Shop on Washington Mall would be a great place to find snacks to bring!

 If you are in the mood for a little something stronger, there are two local distilleries that are worth a try.
 Nauti Spirits is just plain fun, with plenty of space indoors and out to hang out and sip a cocktail.
 They have some pretty amazing food trucks that stop by, but you can absolutely bring your own.
-Cape May Distillery is another place to stop for a cocktail in their cozy tasting room or outside.
+Shore Craft Distillery is another place to stop for a cocktail in their cozy tasting room or outside.

 All of these venues typically have live music.
 They are also a great place to pick up a little something to bring home for yourself or a friend.